Get us in your inbox

 • Sentosa

-You don't have to hop on a plane to a bungee jump anymore.
+You don't have to hop on a plane to bungee jump anymore.
 Take the plunge at AJ Hackett Sentosa, Singapore's first and only bungee jump that's right over Siloso Beach.
-Dive head first or back flip you way over the edge – whatever you like.
-Besides the bungee, there are also other high-element activities for the thrill-seekers among you, including a giant swing that requires partners to link arms as you 'fly', a vertical skywalk where you 'walk' (facedown, mind you) down the side of the tower down to ground level, and more.
+Dive head first or back flip your way over the edge – whatever you like.
+Besides the bungee, there are also other high-element activities for thrill-seekers, including a giant swing that requires partners to link arms as you 'fly', and a vertical skywalk where you 'walk' (face down, mind you) down the side of the tower down to ground level.

 • Attractions